JTORRECRUZ/Sensors_IIS-NMPCF/README.md

 Output signals:
 - Estimated WS signal: this signal is composed of the WS obtained from the separation algorithm.
-- Estimated RS signal: this signal is composed of the RS extracted in the separation algortihm.
+- Estimated RS signal: this signal is composed of the RS extracted in the separation algorithm.

 Files:
 - The main file to be run has been denoted as "Main_IIS_NMPCF.m".